 Each Applicant is required to deliver a proposal in electronic format to the point-of-contact identified in Section 1 of this RFP, either via email attachment, via a downloadable link, or on a flash drive by the deadline listed in the Procurement Timeline.
 All emails must include the RFP number in the subject line.
-Any attached electronic file should be labeled to read: "RFP 19-01 Form [Letter of Form] - [Name of Event]".
-Example: RFP 19-01 Form B - Flower Day Parade.
-(See Section V for information on Forms.)
+Any attached electronic file should be labeled to read: "RFP 19-11 - [Name of Event]".
+Example: RFP 19-11 - Flower Day Parade.
+(See Section 5 for information on Forms.)
 Front cover page of proposal should clearly state the names of the Project or Event, and the Applicant.

 All proposals are to be delivered as no more than two (2) electronic documents.
-Document 1 should include Forms A, B, C, D. Document 2 may include other allowable and/or required attachments listed in 4.4.
+Document 1 should include Forms A, B, C, D. Document 2 may include other allowable and/or required attachments listed in Section 4.4 of this RFP.
 Applicant can merge the completed Forms together if they have the software to do so, or they can print the completed Forms and scan them together.
 Either method is acceptable.
 If printing, please double-check to be sure that all of the text that was inputted in the box shows up.
 HTA highly recommends saving all your text in a separate Word document in case there is an error with the fillable forms.